 When served in 1950, the wine was 158 years old, but in fine condition, still boasting Madeira’s trademark rich, sweet, velvety taste and roomfilling aromas of butterscotch, cocoa and coffee.
 Sir Winston insisted on serving the guests himself, asking each in turn, "Do you realize that when this wine was vintaged Marie Antoinette was alive?"

-Madeira’s longevity earns it a special place in the realm of old wine.
+The longevity of Madeira wine earns it a special place in the realm of old wine.
 What other wine requires over a half century to mature?
 And what other wine, when a century old, still benefits from several hours of breathing and can stand up to weeks in a decanter, without losing its complexity or its richness?
 And how many wines can live for two centuries and still offer not only the pleasure of their antiquity, but also the enjoyment of drinking?

-Madeira is produced on a breathtakingly beautiful volcanic island of the same name which surges from the sea at a point 360 miles west of Morocco and 700 miles south of Portugal, which governs it.
-The history of Madeira’s wine is nearly as old as that of the island.
-The island was first settled by Europeans—led by the Portuguese explorer Zarco—in 1419.
-By 1455 a visitor from Venice wrote that Madeira’s vineyards were the world's most beautiful.
-Within a century, the wine from these vineyards was well established in markets throughout Europe and by the 1600’s it had become the most popular wine in Britain’s North American colonies.
+All Madeira wines—whether from a single vintage or a blend of harvests—are produced on a spectacular volcanic island of the same name which surges from the sea at a point 360 miles west of Morocco.
+The history of Madeira’s wine is nearly as old is that of the island.
+The island was first settled by Europeans in 1419, and by 1455 a visitor from Venice wrote that Madeira’s vineyards were the world's most beautiful.
+Within a century, the wine from these vineyards was well established in markets throughout Europe and by the 1600's it had become the most popular wine in Britain’s North American colonies.

-The popularity of Madeira in the American colonies got a huge boost in 1665 when the British authorities banned the importation of products made or grown in Europe, unless shipped on British vessels from British ports.
+The popularity of Madeira in the American colonies got a huge boost in the 1660s when the British crown banned the importation of products made or grown in Europe, unless shipped on British vessels from British ports.
 Products from Madeira were specifically exempted.
-British merchants in Madeira took full advantage of this by establishing close ties with merchants in Boston, New York, Philadelphia, Baltimore, Charleston and Savannah.
+British merchants in Madeira took advantage of this by establishing close ties with merchants in Boston, New York, Philadelphia, Baltimore, Charleston, Savannah and New Orleans.
 A steady trade developed in which wine from Madeira was traded for such American products as indigo, corn and cotton.
-This trade continued unabated until the early 1800’s, except when politics and war interfered in the 1770’s.
+This trade continued until the Civil War, except when politics and war occasionally interfered.

-While the majority of Madeiras are blends of vintages and grape varieties, it is the vintage wines, and the now-vanishing soleras that are Madeira’s claim to greatness.
-Vintage and solera Madeiras are not simply a selection of the best wines from the best years, they are made from particular “noble” grape varieties after which the wines are named.
+While the majority of Madeiras are blends of vintages and grape varieties, it is the Vintage Madeiras, and the now-vanishing Soleras, that are Madeira’s claim to greatness.
+Vintage and Solera Madeiras are not simply a selection of the best wines from the best years, they are made from particular “noble” grape varieties after which the wines are named.
 These names—Malmsey, Bual, Verdelho, Sercial—not only describe a grape variety; they also describe a style, with Malmsey being the sweetest and richest (and therefore the most like Vintage Port) and Sercial being the lightest and the driest.

 The Oidium crisis began in 1852 and lasted about a decade; during this time some 90 percent of the island’s vines were destroyed by powdery mildew, and the number of firms producing wine decreased by over 75 percent.
 There was a brief period of replanting and rebuilding in the 1860’s, but then Phylloxera struck in 1872, reducing the island’s vine acreage to about 1,000 by the early 1880’s.